 GenEvo will bring together scientists from evolutionary and molecular biology with the aim of solving a number of innovative research questions and to train a new, interdisciplinary generation of PhD students in subjects that are rarely taught in combination: evolutionary inference, epigenetics, gene regulation, omics techniques and bioinformatics.

-Fellowships for conference travel are available.
+Fellowships for conference travel and stays abroad are available.

 GenEvo students are integrated into IMB’s established International PhD Programme (IPP) on Gene Regulation, Epigenetics & Genome Stability, which has 147 students from 39 nations.